Trouble in Waterlily

 Monsters

 - Awakened Shrub.
-Rabbits that cross the players' path
+A shrub in the form of a rabbit that cross the players' path

 - Violet fungus.
 A rotting fungus that remains motionless until it can strike